ttkorhonen/myDocument/docs/mrfioc2/event-generator.md

 Starting with firmware version 0200 a mask field has been added.
 Bits in the mask field allow masking events from being send out based on external signal input states or software mask bits.

+There are four **enable** signals:

+– When mask enable bit is active ‘1’, enable event transmission only when HW signal is active high or software mask enable bit active ‘1’

+And four **disable** signals:

+– When mask disable bit is active ‘1’, disable event transmission when HW signal is active high or software mask disable bit is active ‘1'.

 The Sequencers may be triggered from several sources including software triggering, triggering on a multiplexed counter output or AC mains